Matchuano/UR3_directKinematics/README.md

 - **Inverse Kinematics**: Calculate the joint angles required to move the end-effector to a desired position.
 - **Real-Time Simulation**: Perform real-time robot control and observe the results in the CoppeliaSim environment.

-## Repository Contents

-- `ur3_control.py`: Main Python script that connects to CoppeliaSim and provides functions for controlling the UR3 robotic arm.
-- `simulation/`: Directory containing CoppeliaSim scene files and models.
-  - `ur3_simulation.ttt`: CoppeliaSim scene for the UR3 robot.
-- `requirements.txt`: List of dependencies required for running the Python script.
-- `README.md`: This documentation file with setup and usage instructions.

 ## Prerequisites